adur1990/Pass-for-macOS/README.md

 ### Option 1: Use the Releases
 Download the latest version of the app from the releases page and drop it in your applications folder (or where ever you want).
 Thats it.

-If you want to update Pass for macOS, replace the `Pass for macOS.app` file with the newer version.

 ### Option 2: Use Homebrew
 You can install Pass for macOS using homebrew.
 Just run the following command:

 ```
 brew cask install adur1990/tap/passformacos
 ```

-If you want to update Pass for macOS, run `brew upgrade`.

 ### Option 3: Build it yourself
 You can  build Pass for macOS yourself.
 Here are the required steps.